chfoo/warcat-rs/doc/cli_reference.md

   - `balanced`:
     A balance between compression ratio and resource consumption
   - `high`:
-    Use a high level of resources to achieve a better compression ratio
+    Use a reasonably increased amount of resources to achieve a better compression ratio
   - `low`:
     Fast and low resource usage, but lower compression ratio